edi3/edi3.github.io/pages/semantic-specs.md

 ---
 # Semantic Specs

-The scope of semantic specifications on this site is the the full internaitonal supply chain as outlined in the diagram.
+The scope of semantic specifications on this site is the full international supply chain as outlined in the diagram.

 ![Supply Chain Model](../images/supply-chain.png)

-* Financial processes such as insiurances and letters of credit
+* Financial processes such as insurances and letters of credit
-* Trade processes such as ordering, invoicing, and shipping notices.
+* Trade processes such as ordering, invoicing and shipping notices.
-* Transport processes including consignments, house & master bills, and logistics movements.
+* Transport processes including consignments, house & master bills and logistics movements.
-* Regulatory processes including declarations, certificates, and permits.
+* Regulatory processes including declarations, certificates and permits.

 # Reference Model